UVADS/DS-2026/homework/03-create-a-report.md

 ## Submission instructions

 1. Render your report as a PDF.
-2. Submit the report to Gradescope (specific instructions forthcoming).
+2. Submit the report to [Gradescope via Canvas (link)](https://canvas.its.virginia.edu/courses/153564/assignments/763106).